-Bringing sea creatures from all over the world to one hub in Cheshire, Blue Planet Aquarium is the place to come if you want to blend entertainment with education for an exciting visit!
+Bringing sea creatures from all over the world to one place in Cheshire.
+Blue Planet Aquarium is the place to come if you want to blend entertainment with education for an exciting visit!

-Showcasing one of Europe’s largest collections of sharks, and featuring more than 100 live displays and a massive Underwater Shark Tunnel, you’ll have plenty to see and absorb.
+Showcasing one of Europe’s largest collections of sharks, and featuring more than 100 live displays.
+Experience a massive Underwater Shark Tunnel, you’ll have plenty to see and absorb.
 It’s one of the best aquariums in the whole of the UK – never mind just Cheshire!

 Get your tickets here

-Browse the vintage boutiques and antique shops, get yourself some afternoon tea or treat yourself to coffee and cake, or head to one of the various watering holes for a good old-fashioned pub lunch.
+Browse the vintage boutiques and antique shops.
+Get yourself some afternoon tea or treat yourself to coffee and cake.
+Head to one of the various watering holes for a good old-fashioned pub lunch.